Signage is one of the key contributors to achieving effective car park management.

 3. Clearly identify restricted areas and dedicated spaces

-It’s also important that signs clearly indicate any restricted areas and dedicated parking spaces, in order to make the management of your car park as efficiently as possible.
+It’s also important that signs clearly indicate any restricted areas and dedicated parking spaces to make the management of your car park as efficiently as possible.

 This might mean separate signs to mark: